NCLEX retake strategy: how to pass on your second attempt

 Can I retake in a different state?
 Yes, though this involves applying for licensure in that state.
 If you are considering relocating or want a faster processing time, you can apply to a different state’s board.
 Be aware that each state has its own fees and requirements.

-What if I’m approaching the 3-year graduation deadline?
+What if I’m approaching my state’s graduation deadline?
 Contact your nursing program and state board immediately.
-Options vary — some states allow an extension with documentation; others may require you to complete additional coursework.
+Options vary – some states allow an extension with documentation, others require additional coursework or a refresher program, and a few require re-enrollment in a nursing program entirely.
+Confirm your own state’s deadline rather than assuming three years, since the limit ranges from three to five years and is set board by board.
 Don’t let this deadline pass without acting.

 Where to go from here